 Applications for validation of prior learning for entry requirements are to consist of an application form from universityadmissions.se and an account of knowledge where the student carefully describes the knowledge and skills they wish to submit for assessment.
 Thus, it is not sufficient merely to send in the form and a certificate of employment.

 Qualification for supplementary teacher training

+The project was completed.
 The project manager’s contact details are available under Contact.

 Students at Lund University can apply for credit transfer based on prior learning (reko) corresponding to a course or course component within their study programme.
 If the assessment shows that the student has knowledge equivalent to the learning outcomes on the course/course component, their period of study may be shortened.